sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

 ---

 ## Prerequisites
-- You have created a trial account on SAP Cloud Platform: [Get a Free Trial Account on SAP Cloud Platform](hcp-create-trial-account)
+- You have created a trial account on SAP Business Technology Platform: [Get a Free Trial Account on SAP BTP](hcp-create-trial-account)
-- You have a subaccount and dev space with **Europe (Frankfurt)** or **US East (VA)** as region: [Manage Entitlements on SAP Cloud Platform Trial](cp-trial-entitlements).
+- You have a subaccount and dev space with **Europe (Frankfurt)** or **US East (VA)** as region: [Manage Entitlements on SAP BTP Trial](cp-trial-entitlements).
 See also [Create a Subaccount](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/261ba9ca868f469baf64c22257324a75.html).

 ## Details
 ### You will learn